la2050/archive/_projects/2014/the-los-angeles-service-academy.md

     - San Fernando Valley
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - Academic Performance Index scores
+    - College matriculation rates
+    - >-
+      Greater content knowledge about the region, its infrastructural networks, its history, and LASA participant's places within that.
   impact_metrics: >-
     We believe the content knowledge imparted by LASA is step one; step two is confidence-building about each student's place within the metropolis.
 We